Dorset button bracelet

 Sunday 13 September 2020

 From a young age Jen Best was taught by her Grandmother to make Dorset buttons, knit, crochet, sew and embroider.
 A few years ago she learn to spin and felt.
 Her addiction to wool and wooley pursuits has lasted for over 30 years.
 She has been teaching buttons for almost as long as she has been making them.
 She designs knitting and crochet patterns, all involving Dorset buttons.
 She also design Dorset button jewellery and button kits.

 The tutor will provide all the materials and instructions to take home.
 You might however like to bring notebooks and scissors.

 Fee and refreshments

-£55 per person, to include tuition, teas and coffees.
-Please let the Museum know in advance any special dietary requirements.
+£65 per person, to include tuition, teas and coffees.
+Please let the Museum know in advance if you have any dietary requirements.
 The Museum café will be open or you can bring a packed lunch.

 Please read our terms and conditions before booking.